Robert L. Schreiwer

 Robert L. Schreiwer is a founder of the Heathen denomination of Urglaawe, Ziewer (godsman) of Distelfink Sippschaft, a trained practitioner of the Pennsylvania German healing and magical traditions of Braucherei and Hexerei.
 Through the Pennsylvania German Heathen Alliance for the Urglaawe and Distelfink Sippschaft, he has been conducting a project to gather oral lore from all regions of Deitsch (Pennsylvania German) settlement.
 He was an Instructor of Pennsylvania German at Kutztown University in 2008-2009, and he is currently working on other language advancement projects.
 He is the current Steer (President and CEO) for the Troth, an Elder in The Troth’s In-Reach Heathen Prison Services program, and the Troth Steward for Pennsylvania.

 Amanda T. Leigh-Hawkins is the Program Coordinator for The Troth's International Relations and Exchange Program.
-She is also a member of The Troth’s High Rede (Board of Directors), and the Officer Liaison.
+She is also Troth Steward for Western Massachusetts, New Hampshire, Vermont, and Maine.
+Please reach out to her if you are interested in being a volunteer, as she is also wearing the Volunteer Coordinator hat.
+Her term on The Troth’s High Rede (Board of Directors) has been from June 2015-2018.
 Amanda lives in Massachusetts USA with her husband and daughter.

 Amanda is an advocate for diversity, equity and inclusion, sustainability, civil rights, human rights, animal rights, religious freedom, and the environment.
 Her background also includes a Bachelor of Arts in Arts Administration from The University of Massachusetts Amherst.
 She enjoys homesteading activities, arts and crafts, organic gardening, dance, music, studying all things Heathenry/Asatru, and spending lots of time with her daughter and husband.
-She identifies as a Druidic-Asatru-Witch and Animist.
-She is also a member of Ár nDraíocht Féin, Pagan Federation International, Earth Spirit community, and Oak Hearth Fellowship of New England USA.
+She identifies as an Asatru-Witch and Animist.
+She is also a member of the Northeast Heathen Community and the Earth Spirit community..

 The Troth, Nordisk Tingfællig